mbridak/not1mm/README.md

 ## Recent Changes

 - [23-9-3] Added some accessibility stuff for screen readers.
+Fixed crash when entering invalid frequency in log window.
+You can now edit cells in the focused half of the log window.
 - [23-9-2] CTRL+SHIFT+K to open CW text entry field.

 See [CHANGELOG.md](CHANGELOG.md) for prior changes.